GPUOpen-Drivers/AMDVLK/README.md

 ## Third Party Software
 The AMD Open Source Driver for Vulkan contains code written by third parties.
-* LLVM is distributed under the terms of the University of Illinois/NCSA Open Source License.
+* LLVM is distributed under the Apache License v2.0 with LLVM Exceptions.
 See LICENSE.TXT file in the top directory of the LLVM repository.
 * Please see the README.md file in the [PAL](https://github.com/GPUOpen-Drivers/pal), [LLPC](https://github.com/GPUOpen-Drivers/llpc) and [XGL](https://github.com/GPUOpen-Drivers/xgl) repositories for information on third party software used by those libraries.